nushu-script/nushu-script.github.io/index/en.md

 In 1982, Professor Gong Zhebing (宫哲兵) from Wuhan University discovered _Nushu_ in Jiangyong County, Hunan Province.
 The discovery caused a sensation throughout the world.
 Experts and scholars at home and abroad leave for Jiangyong to do investigation, learning and discovery.
 In recent years, projects for rescuing and protecting the _Nushu_ culture are being actively carried out in Yongzhou City.
 People carry forward and promote the culture by building _Nushu_ villages and _Nushu_ museums, making _Nushu_ craftsmanship and developing _Nushu_ culture industry. [_Proposal for encoding Nüshu in the SMP of the UCS_](https://unicode.org/wg2/docs/n3340.pdf), [_Comparison of the characters used to write Nüshu_](https://books.google.com/books?id=S1ZmGQAACAAJ) (女书用字比较) and several other documents are made by a group of student from Tsinghua University.
 They are also the representatives to submit the encoding proposal.

-The online _Nushu_ dictionary is an open-source project maintained by the _Nushu_ Coder's Group on GitHub, containing the _Nushu_ converter, _Nushu_ list and _Nushu_ IME.
+The Online _Nushu_ Dictionary is an open-source project maintained by the _Nushu_ Coder's Group on GitHub, containing the _Nushu_ converter, _Nushu_ list and _Nushu_ IME.
 It is a comprehensive website for the _Nushu_ script.

 ## Gallery